 School counsellors are able to give information and advice to parents/carers on how to support their child as needed.
 Counsellors cannot, however, give details of specific conversations without students' permission.

-Support through the Student Support Department provides a base for vulnerable pupils and encourage them to discuss any concerns they have.
+Support through the Student Support Department provides the opportunity for vulnerable pupils to discuss any concerns they have.

 Programmes are offered through the Student Support Department to support students' social and emotional development, according to need.